jhpyle/docassemble/_docs/objects.md

    on the page.
 5. A code indicating the type of the field.
 This can be `'/Tx'`, `'/Btn'`, or `None`.
+6. The export value of the field, if known.
+This is only applicable for `'/Btn'` fields.

 <a name="DAFile.get_docx_variables"></a>The `.get_docx_variables()`
 method only works on DOCX files.
 It returns a list of variables that